 What do the latest child sex abuse statistics reveal about risk and prevention?

-Child sexual abuse remains a hidden crisis in the U.S., with many cases unreported.
+Child sexual abuse remains a hidden crisis and serious crime in the U.S., with many cases unreported.
 These key stats show the scope and urgency:

 - 1 in 4 girls and up to 1 in 13 boys are sexually abused in childhood.